rrnyquist/ebenezer/_Scripture/ESV/18_Job.md

 Job opens his mouth in empty talk; he multiplies words without knowledge. ^3516

-And Elihu continued, and said : ^3601
+And Elihu continued, and said: ^3601

-Bear with me a little, and I will show you, for I have yet something to say on God’s behalf. ^3602
+Bear with me a little, and I will show you, for I have yet something to say on God's behalf. ^3602

 I will get my knowledge from afar and ascribe righteousness to my Maker. ^3603